 - Internet: Windows 11 Home edition requires internet connectivity and a Microsoft account to complete device setup on first use.

 We've also put together a guide to the CPUs that are compatible with Windows 11.
 For example, only chips from Intel's 8th generation or newer will run Windows 11.
+And you can read our guide to the best Windows 11-ready laptops if you're looking for a new system that will work with the software update.

 Microsoft has made it clear that there's no getting around the Windows 11 system requirements, such as by tinkering with Windows 10 Group Policy to force the update.
 If you want to use the new OS, then, you'll need the right hardware, and probably won't be able to cheat-install it.